quervernetzt/microsoft-teams/add-members-private-channel/README.md

 # General

-- Goal is to import members to a Private Channel and assign tags
+- Goal is to import members to a Private Channel

 # How to use it